justnonamenoname/lt/readme.md

 Since qualia is based on a quantum state, and the no-cloning theorem prohibits copying an unknown quantum state, qualia cannot be transmitted; one can only repeat the process of creating the qualia of a quantum state.
 Once the person has seen the color red, it is possible to reimagine it.
 Information about the sensation of color is stored in the brain, and the brain, using this information, is capable of reproducing the color through the method of generating qualia.
 Qualia can be transferred in another way.
-The chain [Light waves - eyes - brain - generator - wave function - qualia]
+The chain [Light waves - eyes - brain - generator - quantum state - qualia]
-is replaced by [Simulation of the process in the brain - generator - wave function - qualia].
+is replaced by [Simulation of the process in the brain - generator - quantum state - qualia].
 This would mean that one could know what it is like to be another living organism - for example, a bat.
 Since qualia is quantum, it represents information about a quantum system, which means that in some way one can obtain information about the system by experiencing it.
 This does not violate the no-cloning theorem, since the quantum state is destroyed, but it does add to the theorem that one can in some way recognize the quantum state.